 Schools are required to report to parents on the progress of their children twice a year.
 Reports must be written and in plain English, and reflect student achievement against levels of the NZ Curriculum.

 Teachers are required to make 'overall teacher judgements' when determining a child's level of achievement that take into account multiple sources of information.

 NZ Curriculum levels are detailed below.
 There is, of course, an expected variation across a child's educational journey and these are merely indicators of expected levels.

-Student achievement is communicated to parents through learning conferences (parent-teacher meetings), written reports and informal chats.
+Student achievement is communicated to parents through learning conferences (parent-teacher meetings), written reports (mid and end of year) and informal chats.